Truckee & Donner Lake

 The first one is located at Boca Reservoir, about 20 minutes or 10 miles from Truckee.
 Drive to Boca Reservoir.
 Take I-80 East from Truckee and drive a little more than 5 miles.
 Take exit 194 onto Hirschdale Rd.
 Follow Stampede Meadows Road and stay alert for the dirt parking lot on your right.

 The dirt parking lot for the Boca Reservoir shooting area/gun range is located at Stampede Meadows Rd & W Hinton Rd, Truckee, CA 96161.
 Here's a satellite image of the range.
 There's might be cars already parked there and you will hear the faint sound of shots being fired in the distance.
 The dirt parking lot is very easy to miss so don't drive too far!
-You might not have service there so know where you're going before you leave.
+You probably won't have service here so make sure everyone knows where they're going before you leave.

 You can find more information about the Boca Shooting Area by clicking here.
 And here's another link to the Boca Shooting Area Facebook Page.
 There are also two other free public outdoor shooting areas near Truckee, Hobart Mills Shooting Area and Sierra Valley Shooting Range.